-Initial step-up treatment changes in asthmatic children already prescribed inhaled corticosteroids: a historical cohort study
+Initial step-up treatment changes in asthmatic children already prescribed inhaled corticosteroids: A historical cohort study

-Turner, Stephen, Richardson, Kathryn ORCID: https://orcid.org/0000-0002-0741-8413, Burden, Annie, Thomas, Mike, Murray, Clare and Price, David (2015) Initial step-up treatment changes in asthmatic children already prescribed inhaled corticosteroids: a historical cohort study. npj Primary Care Respiratory Medicine, 25.
+Turner, Steve W., Richardson, Kathryn ORCID: https://orcid.org/0000-0002-0741-8413, Burden, Annie, Thomas, Mike, Murray, Clare and Price, David (2015) Initial step-up treatment changes in asthmatic children already prescribed inhaled corticosteroids: A historical cohort study. npj Primary Care Respiratory Medicine, 25.
 ISSN 2055-1010

 Full text not available from this repository.